JaredBeale/CS24-Capstone-Crowdsourced-Video-Classification/README.md

 Web application to crowdsource the effort to associate emotion labels with video clips.

+This application was developed for the 2019-2020 Oregon State University Computer Science Capstone.
 Xandr, an AT&T company, wants to build a machine learning algorithm to identify emotion in video content.
 The first step is the collection of a large set of labeled data.
 This application is designed to facilitate gathering such information by allowing users to view and label video clips.